confluentinc/ksql/docs/installation/server-config/security.rst

     confluent.monitoring.interceptor.sasl.mechanism=PLAIN

 The exact settings you need depend on what SASL mechanism your Kafka cluster is using and how your SSL certificates are signed.
-For more information, see the `Security section of the Kafka documentation <http://kafka.apache.org/documentation.html#security>`__.
+For more information, see the :ref:`security`.

 .. _config-security-ksql-acl: